 On April 19, 2007, the Official Google Blog announced that Google had acquired the video conferencing software of Marratech AB.
 Marratach is located in Stockholm, Sweden, but conducts business globally.

-Google’s largest acquisition at this point in terms of cost (for $3.1 billion in cash) was announced at the Official Google Blog.
+One of the costliest Google Acquisitions and one of Google’s largest at this point in terms of cost (for $3.1 billion in cash) was announced at the Official Google Blog.

-I’ve posted about some of the patent filings that Doubleclick has made over the past few years in Doubleclick + Google: Looking at Some of the Doubleclick Patent Filings.
+I’ve posted about some of the patent filings that Doubleclick has made over the past few years in (No longer available) Doubleclick + Google: Looking at Some of the Doubleclick Patent Filings.
 It’s going to be interesting to see how Google moves forward with this purchase.